dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 }
 ```

-This will simply your usage, and you'll be able to run the codegen with the following command:
+This will simplify your usage, and you'll be able to run the codegen with the following command:

-GraphQL Code Generator looks for `codegen.yml` and `codegen.json` files by default, one might look like this:
+GraphQL Code Generator looks for `codegen.yml` and `codegen.json` files by default.
+An example can be seen below:

 ```yaml
 schema: http://localhost:3000/graphql